kkukelka/kkukelka.github.io/content/blog/on-my-relationship-with-painting.md

 ---
 title: On My Relationship With Painting
 subtitle: An attempt to reflect on my distorted relationship with the craft I so deeply admire.
+description: The time has come to dissect an issue that has been plaguing my mind for far too long.
+A question that is very close to my heart.
+Perhaps too close to even make a rational assessment about what is truly going on behind my ego-tinted glasses.
+But I'm certain that if I don’t take action now, every day that goes by will just be another attempt to catch my own tail.
 author: Kilian Kukelka
 slug: /on-my-relationship-with-painting
 image: on-my-relationship-with-painting